ryomams/Flappy-Snake/README.md

 ![Screenshot of title screen](screenie.png)

+It's flappy bird and snake and you play them at the same time 👍

 ## Running This Project
 This project makes use of the [CMake template repo for SFML](https://github.com/SFML/cmake-sfml-project?tab=readme-ov-file), but I didn't use git when developing so there's no substantial commit history teehee<br> I'm not uploading my builds here, you'll have to do it yourself.
 To build and run this project: